abretaud/docker-sf-blast/README.md

 ```

 When launching the container, it will automatically configure itself to run apache with the user and group names and ids specified.

-### With SGE

-Please note that the latest version of this image was not tested with SGE.
-It should work in theory, but not guaranteed.

 #### Environment variables